xaldarof/jt_preferences/README.md

 ### Temporary mode

 `Temporary mode is when data is stored in a Map data structure until you manually synchronize it, which helps you avoid excessive memory writes.
-It is better to save 10 data items at once than to write them to memory every time.`
+Use this when you are unsure if you need the data or want to filter it before saving.`

 ```dart
   preferences.startTemporaryMode();